 The security issues for feature capability indicators are similar to the ones defined in RFC 3840 for media feature tags.
-However, as feature capability indicators will typically not be used to convey capability information of end-user devices, those aspects of RFC 3840 do not apply to feature capability indicators.
+Media feature tags can reveal information about end-users and end-user equipment, which can be used for industrial espionage.
+The knowledge about enduser equipment capabilities can also be used to influence application behavior.
+As feature capability indicators are not intended to convey capability information of end-user devices, such end-user security aspects of RFC 3840 do not apply to feature capability indicators.

-In addition, the RFC 3840 security issue regarding an attacker using the SIP caller preferences extension [RFC3841] in order to affect routing decisions does not apply, as the mechanism is not defined to be used with feature capability indicators.
+In addition, the $\underline{\mathsf{RFC}}$ 3840 security issue regarding an attacker using the SIP caller preferences extension [$\underline{\mathsf{RFC3841}}$] in order to affect routing decisions does not apply, as the mechanism is not defined to be used with feature capability indicators.

-Feature caps can provide capability and characteristics information about the SIP entity, some of which might be sensitive.
+Feature capability indicators can, however, provide capability and characteristics information about the SIP entity, some of which might be sensitive.
+Malicious elements viewing the indicators may be able to discern application deployment details or identify elements with exploitable feature implementation weaknesses.
 The Feature-Caps header field does not convey address information about SIP entities.
 However, individual feature capability indicators might provide address information as feature capability indicator values.
 Therefore, mechanisms for guaranteeing confidentiality and authenticity SHOULD be provided.